nbailey20/HACC/README.md

 * Eradicate action to remove IAM, KMS resources - does not yet remove any parameters but schedules master key deletion - credentials manually recoverable for up to 7 days
 * Checks for existing services and usernames before adding/deleting credentials
 * Completely locks down operations on credential parameters to hacc-user so nobody else can read/delete by unintentionally - via SCP applied to member account
 * Backup entire vault to file
+* Cleanly exit at any point with ctrl-c

 ## hacc -h